manuwarfare/photoshopCClinux/README.md

 <details>
 <summary>:camera: Adobe Camera Raw</summary>

-another useful adobe software is `camera raw` if you want to work with it beside photoshop you must install it separately to do this, after photoshop installation run `cameraRawInstaller.sh` script with commands below:
+Another useful adobe software is `camera raw` if you want to work with it beside photoshop you must install it separately to do this, after photoshop installation run `cameraRawInstaller.sh` script with commands below:
 ```bash
 chmod +x cameraRawInstaller.sh
 ./cameraRawInstaller.sh
 ```
-then restart photoshop.you can open it from
+Then restart photoshop.you can open it from
 `Edit >>Preferences >> Camera Raw`

 > **_NOTE1:_** the size of camera raw installation file is about 400MB